 Being able to go tramping (known as hiking in other countries) in the wilderness is often cited as one of the advantages of living in New Zealand.
-While some walks such as the Milford Track are renowned, there are hundreds of other tracks that offer similar experiences, without the crowds.
+While some walks such as the Milford Track are renowned, hundreds of other tracks offer similar experiences without the crowds.
 Huge areas of the South Island are conservation lands; hundreds of huts and thousands of kilometres of tracks offer many opportunities.
 This photograph was taken in Kahurangi National Park, in the north-west of the South Island.

 Using this item